haskell-perf/dictionaries/README.md

 # dictionaries

 Benchmarks for dictionary data structures: hash tables, maps, tries, etc.

+The `judy` package was removed from this test suite for instability;
+it segfaults the program.

 ## Running